react-team/React-Native/README.md

 # React-Native
 post for React-Native

+## What is React Native?

+> a way to build native apps in JavaScript using React.js for user interface.

 ## How React Native works

 React Native runs JavaScript engine in a separate background thread, which communicates with the native main thread using a batched async messaging protocol.
 There’s a plugin for React that uses this protocol for communication.